abelviageiro/distribution/intall_instructions.md

 The listener is in the bin directory, called *alis(.exe)*.
 You can run it from there.

-Alternatively, to use the command line tools, you might want to create an environment variable:

-AMZI_DIR that points to the *apls* directory of the installation.
+Alternatively, to use the command line tools, you might want to create an environment variable AMZI_DIR that points to the *apls* directory of the installation.
 (Don’t point it elsewhere, some internal functions use it if it’s defined and expect it to point to the *apls* directory.)

 And put the AMZI_DIR/bin directory on the PATH.